Bearle/kalliope-uber/README.md

-# kalliope-uber
+# kalliope-uber-yandex-maps

-A neuron to leverage Uber API
+A neuron to leverage Uber API - forked from https://github.com/bacardi55/kalliope-uber

 ## Synopsis